Aurora0000/chatterpy/README.md

 * [Twisted] (https://twistedmatrix.com)
 * Python 2.7 (Twisted doesn't support Python 3)

+## Creating a plugin
+Take a look at plugins/examplePlugin and adjust that for your needs.
+Wiki coming soon*

+*Probably never.

 ## Configuration File
 ChatterPy requires a bot.conf file (in JSON format) with the following attributes (all are required unless specified):